vivachu/slate/source/includes/_entries.md

 image | true | The ID of the image.
 pet | true | The ID of the pet.
-location | false | The location string.
+location | false | The location string. shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter. shareOnGoogle | false | Whether or not to share the entry on Google. shareOnInstagram | false | Whether or not to share the entry on Instagram.

 <aside class="success">
 Returns the ID of the newly created entry.